How Robotic Process Automation Is Transforming Financial Services

 Natural Language Processing uses statistical methods and learning algorithms to analyze text and unstructured information to understand the meaning, sentiment, and intent.
 A sample use case is in customer service, where a customer raises a support ticket in the form of free text, which is then analyzed to determine the next step, and a process is subsequently triggered.

-RPA adoption may be on the rise, but that doesn’t mean the RPA landscape isn’t changing as it grows.
+The adoption of robotic process automation in financial industry may be on the rise, but that doesn’t mean the RPA landscape isn’t changing as it grows.
 There are currently several main areas in which RPA solutions are expected to grow, and these rely on integration with AI.
 The ability to read unstructured documents is a key hurdle in automation, so self-learning and cognitive RPAs that utilize NLP and ML will offer enhanced functionality, as well as the ability to adapt to changing environments.
 As such they will become more useful and cheaper to maintain.
 Automation that can perform cognitive functions may sound like the future, but it’s closer than you think.

 Discover how your company can use RPA and AI to grow.
 Contact DataArt today for a chat!